saims0n/OSCP-BUFFER-OVERFLOW-PREP/README.md

    more thing
    now we have offset=524
    eip="B" * 4 (this will always contain the eip )
-   shellcode= "C"* 400 (this is the space where the stack in buffer fill with s   shell code )
+   shellcode= "C"* 400 (this is the space where the stack in buffer fill with  shell code )

 5) Creating the working dir in im-debug
    !mona config -set workingfolder c:\logs\%p